-Your child should pick a place outside where they can sit for 10 minutes or so (some kids will sit for much longer), just observing their surroundings, and taking note of everything they see, hear, feel, smell and taste.
-Parental guidance needed regarding: what they are allowed to taste.
+Your child should pick a place outside where they can sit for 10 minutes or so (some kids will sit for much longer), just observing their surroundings, and taking note of everything they see, hear, feel, smell, and taste.
+Parental guidance is needed regarding what they are allowed to taste.

 After filling in the first column about WHAT they perceive through their senses, they should fill in the second column explaining what they already know about the different stimuli they sensed.